 Let’s make this a Parks and Museum Day.
 Mixing up the two will get us outside a little after being inside going through some of London’s best museums.

 By far, my favorite museum is the Imperial War Museum.
 It is located a little farther outside of London Central so I would go there first.
-Grab the tube and head to the Waterloo station.
+Grab the tube and head to Waterloo station.
 It is a 10-15 minute walk from there.
 It explores conflict from WWl to today and is really interesting.
 They do an amazing job with the exhibitions and there is no admission cost.
 The Holocaust Exhibition is not to be missed.
 Bring kleenex and be prepared to be moved and changed forever.

 Head back to the city to my favorite park of all, Hyde Park.
 Although not as expansive as Central Park, it is a beautiful place to wander through.
-Check out the Princess Diana Memorial Fountain, boat on the Serpentine, horse ride through the park, play frisbee, have tea in nearby Kensington Gardens -there are so many options!
+Check out the Princess Diana Memorial Fountain, boat on the Serpentine, horse ride through the park, play frisbee, and have tea in nearby Kensington Gardens -there are so many options!

 After relaxing for a while, let’s head to the nearby Victoria and Albert museum.
 Admission is free and it is full of interesting exhibits on art and design.